Ready to watch this entire course?

 Become a member and get unlimited access to the entire skills library of over 4,900 courses, including more Video and personalized recommendations.Start Your Free Trial Now

 - View Offline

 The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
 We are honored to host these tutorials in the lynda.com Online Training Library®.

-Then I'll encourage you to create variations in the section we call idea corner.
-In the second half of this lesson, I'll go into more detail on some of the features I introduced earlier, such as creating motion paths, arranging layers, importing layered files, and working with alpha channels.
-I have designed this lesson as a gentle introduction to animating in After Effects for someone who is completely new to the program.
-My goal is to get you started on the right path from day 1.
-So in addition to good working practices, I'll also cover mistakes that beginners, and sometimes even advanced users, tend to make.
+Then I'll encourage you to create variations in the section we call Idea Corner.
+In the second half of this lesson I'll go into more detail on some of the features I introduced earlier, such as creating motion paths, arranging layers, importing layered files and working with Alpha channels.
+I've designed this lesson as a gentle introduction to animating in After Effects for someone who's completely new to the program.
+My goal is to get you started on the right path from day one so in addition to good working practices, I'll also cover mistakes that beginners, and sometimes even advanced users tend to make.

-By the way, I'll be using version CS5, but virtually all of these features have existed for some time.
-As I go along, I point out anything that's new in CS5, as well as differences from CS4.
-So let's get started by first looking at the animation you're going to create.
+By the way I'll be using version CS5 but virtually all of these features have existed for some time.
+As I go along I'll point out anything that's new in CS5 as well as differences from CS4, so let's get started by first looking at the animation you're going to create.